 5 Ways to Kill Cockroaches

 The good news for homeowners dealing with a roach infestation is that there are many ways to kill a cockroach.
 These range from taking care of the problem entirely on your own to hiring a professional pest exterminator.
+Need to know how to kill a cockroach?
 Let’s take a look at five of the best methods for killing roaches in your home or business.

 1. Boric acid